pritishmishra/grade-api-test/readme.md

 ***

-7. Create a new file called `username.txt` in the root directory of your project and record your `token` in that file.
+7. Create a new file called `username.txt` in the root directory of your project and copy / paste the value you found for the `token` field in that file.
 This file is indicated in the `.gitignore` for your project, so its name will appear yellow in IntelliJ to indicate that git will ignore the file (it won't be version controlled).
 This can be useful to ensure that you don't accidentally share private information (like personal api tokens) or configurations specific to your local environment when working on a